-Should you have additional questions, please contact the English Education Coordinator or schedule an appointment with the English Department Advisor.
+Please note: the Single Subject Credential Option has different quarter and semester requirements.
+Should you wish to verify your program requirements or ask additional questions, please contact the English Education Coordinator or schedule an appointment with an English department adviser.

 Purpose and Overview